griquelme/tidyms/docs/peak-picking.rst

     intensity values are computed according to the :code:`multiple_match` strategy.
-Two strategies are available: merge multiple peaks into an average peak or use only the closest peak to extend the ROI and create new ROI with the others.
+Two strategies are available: merge multiple peaks into an average peak or use only the closest peak to extend the ROI and create new ROIs with the others.
 4. If a ROI can't be extended with any m/z value from the new scan, it is extended using NaNs.
 5. If there are more than :code:`max_missing` consecutive NaN in a ROI, then